Lateral Sewer Line

 Eventually, The Roots Can Block The Pipe Altogether

-If there are trees in close proximity to your sewer line, it can put the line at risk of an invasion.
+If there are trees in close proximity to your sewer line, it can put the line at risk of root intrusion.
 The slightest crack in the pipe can cause a tree root to penetrate the pipe and grow swiftly, living off the nutrients in the wastewater.
-Eventually, the roots can block the pipe altogether and even cause the line to leak.
+Eventually, the roots can block the pipe altogether and cause the line to leak.
 In some cases, they become a catch-all for what’s flushed down the drain and will eventually cause our drain to clog.

-The best solution from a tree root invasion is to have your pipe hydro jetted.
-This powerful machine can eliminate tree roots leaving your drain sparkling clean.
+The best solution for a tree root invasion is to have your pipe hydro jetted.
+This powerful machine can eliminate tree roots, leaving your drain sparkling clean.
 While it will remove them for some time, they will eventually return.
-You may need to consider a trenchless sewer line to seal the drain, leaving you with an epoxy sewer line that will last 40 to 50 years.
+You may need to consider a trenchless sewer line to seal the drain, leaving you with an epoxy sewer line lasting 50 years or longer.

 Sewer Lines Fail Because Of an Obstruction